gzweigle/open-hybrid-piano/README.md

 If you would like to contribute hardware, software, mechanical, or firmware to the project, see the [CONTRIBUTING](CONTRIBUTING.md) file.

 **If you build a piano, please share about it in the Show & Tell Discussions of this repository.**

+## Overview

+A hybrid digital piano combines the physical action of an acoustic piano with MIDI, sound generation, and other features of a digital keyboard.
+Some piano manufacturers sell hybrid digital pianos.

+This project ("stem piano") is an open-source hybrid digital piano.

+The repository includes schematics, printed circuit board layouts, firmware source files for the real-time processing, optional software source files for Ethernet connected features, and lists of required hardware components.
+Mechanical suggestions are included but not detailed mechanical instructions.
+A physical piano action, or other instrument, is required for playing.

 ## Goals